New Mexico public assistance.

 New Mexico families can access several public assistance resources and social services.
 Programs range from temporary cash assistance, medical care, food, and utility help.
 The state will usually offer short term financial help for paying bills and basic needs at the same time as providing case management, referrals, and other aid.
+More information on the state’s public aid, including by county, is below.

 Cash Assistance, which is called NMWorks, is the states version of the federal government TANF Temporary Assistance for Needy Family program.
 Each and every month a cash voucher or benefit is provided to qualified low income families to help them pay their bills and basic living expenses.
 Public funds can be used to pay for rent, utilities, and clothing costs.

 The New Mexico Human Services Department (HSD) helps lower income families determine whether or not they qualify for any type of cash assistance from the state.
 If someone does qualify for help, then the monthly cash assistance / government aid needs to be used for basic needs, such as housing, clothing, food, and electric bills.
 Clients also need to commit to looking for a job and case management.
+Find other details on the cash assistance program in New Mexico.

 Financial assistance is offered to children and disabled adults from General Assistance (GA).
 This is a limited state of New Mexico funded public assistance program that is focused on very low income families.
 It combies grants with other basic needs.